htacg/tidy-html5/test/README.md

 It uses onetesta.cmd to process each of the some 118 tests in accesscases.txt.

+The test files for these accessability tests are in the `accessTest` directory.

 There is a similar unix tool chain of testaccess.sh, which uses testaccessone.sh for each test, from the same accesscases.txt list.

 #### Files: alltestc.bat